awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-cfn.md

 # Using RDS Proxy with AWS CloudFormation<a name="rds-proxy-cfn"></a>

  You can use RDS Proxy with AWS CloudFormation\.
-Doing so helps you to create groups of related resources, including a proxy that can connect to a newly created Amazon RDS DB instance or Aurora DB cluster\.
+Doing so helps you to create groups of related resources\.
+Such a group can include a proxy that can connect to a newly created Amazon RDS DB instance or Aurora DB cluster\.
 RDS Proxy support in AWS CloudFormation involves two new registry types: `DBProxy` and `DBProxyTargetGroup`\.

  The following listing shows a sample AWS CloudFormation template for RDS Proxy\.